-\end{defi} That is, the RSW allocation is the best feasible allocation for all types of seller among those that are IC and IR for the buyer even if the seller's type is commonly known.
-It is easy to verify that there is at least one RSW allocation.
-Although multiple RSW allocations might exist, the {\it (seller's) RSW payoff vector} $U_1^{g^*}$ is unique among all RSW allocations.
-Since the no-trade mechanism is feasible in problem \eqref{3.1_RSW}, any RSW allocation is IIR for the seller.
+\end{defi} The allocation possesses three basic properties.
+First, at least one RSW allocation exists.
+In particular, if $f^{x_1}$ denotes a solution to problem \eqref{3_RSW1}, then the combination $(f^{x_1}(x_1, \cdot))_{x_1 \in X_1}$ of their components satisfies all constraints in \eqref{3_RSW1}, and hence, it is an RSW allocation.
+Second, although multiple RSW allocations may exist, the seller's RSW payoff vector $U_1^{f^*}$ is unique among all RSW allocations.
+Third, every RSW allocation satisfies \eqref{S-IR} because the no-trade allocation is safe.